Skip to main content

 Footage without motion is stored in SD to save resources.
 When motion is detected, Coram stores both SD and HD versions, allowing you to access high-resolution clips when needed.

-• Customizing HD Preferences
+• Managing HD Streaming Preferences in TImeline View

 For detailed information, keep reading below.